 Community Planning Publications

 The Federation provides information about health and human services needs on a regular basis.
-However, a series of special reports that focus on, and provide substantial detail about, specific topics has also been developed.
+A series that focus on, and provide substantial detail about, specific topics has also been developed.

 Sponsored by the DuPage Funders' Collaboration with specific contributions from the United Way of DuPage/West Cook, the Community Memorial Foundation, DuPage County, the Illinois Children's Healthcare Foundation, and the DuPage Community Foundation.